The Collector's Choice Gallery

 Merycoidodon skull

-Oreodont, any member of a diverse group of extinct herbivorous North American artiodactyls (even-toed ungulates) This is a Merycoidodon skull 7x5 Inches.
-Brule Formation of the White River Badlands of South Dakota, U.S (Eocene 35mya)
+Merycoidodon skull - 7x5 Inches.
+A member of a diverse group of extinct herbivorous North American artiodactyls called Oreodont. (even-toed ungulates) Brule Formation of the White River Badlands of South Dakota, U.S (Eocene 35mya)

 Triceratops Brow Horn

-Magnificent Huge 31” Male Triceratops Brow Horn with Large Circumference at Back .
-This horn has an Amazing 31 Inch circumference at base and was definitely a male due to size and a very old possibly 100 years old one at that.
+Magnificent 31 inch male Triceratops Brow Horn with amazing 31 Inch circumference at the base. (late Cretaceous) Found in Garfield County, Montana USA.
+Was definitely a male due to the size and very old, possibly 100 years old!

 Iguanodon claw

-Very lare dark brown Iguanodon claw, repairs in place 7 inches by 4 inches (Early Cretaceous) West Isle of Wight find.
+Very large dark brown Iguanodon claw. repairs in places.
+7 inches by 4 inches.
+Early Cretaceous.
+Found in West Isle of Wight.
 Iguanodon can be found almost anywhere the Wealden group is exposed.
-The best bet is to look in the plant debris beds, which are usually light grey, with bits of black lignite in them.
+The best bet is to look in the plant debris beds, which are usually light grey with bits of black lignite in them.

 Eotyrannus